Gamingenre

 • Nintendo Switch remains a strong option for portable, family-friendly gaming

-As of Q1 2025, Xbox Game Pass boasts ~38 million subscribers, while PlayStation Plus reaches ~49 million, highlighting why console users may favor value via bundled games and free-to-play perks.
+Xbox Game Pass boasts ~38 million subscribers, while PlayStation Plus reaches ~49 million, highlighting why console users may favor value via bundled games and free-to-play perks.
 PC gamers, however, leverage Game Pass, Steam, and Epic for broader access to titles and discounts.

 Let’s talk subscriptions.
 To play online multiplayer on PlayStation or Xbox, you need a paid subscription—PS Plus or Xbox Live.
 These come with added benefits like cloud saves, discounts, and free monthly games.